project-error/projecterror.dev/docs/npwd/api/events.md

 ### `npwd:PhotoModeEnded`

 This event is the ending equivalent of `npwd:PhotoModeStarted`, it will be triggered upon the player exiting the camera.
-It can be useful for toggling UI components while the camera is active.
+It can be useful for toggling UI components on again.